This is a quick post letting people know whether I am still alive.

 “We Orcs are looking for someone to inspire us to better things.
 For instance, we don’t know where we came from, and it would be nice having a few Orc females.
 I mean, human women are fine as women go, but they are frail.
 Good eating, but Orcs can’t live on food alone.”

 Orlag’s voice rose as he spoke, his enthusiasm evident in his animated and earnest mannerism.

 “Perhaps a tragic beginning, a fall from grace, if you will, or some other origin eliciting a bit of sympathy for our cursed existence.”

 The writers looked at each other.
 Orlag could see the spark of interest in their eyes.
-It could be something, or it could just be the hubris of new writers thinking they might stumble on a totally original idea.
+It could be something, or it could just be the hubris of new writers thinking they might stumble on an original idea.
 It would likely go nowhere as they lacked the depth in their craft to pull it off.
 Still, something was there.